 Toromont is committed to the responsible management of the environment.
 A variety of programs are conducted throughout its operations to support this commitment, including information sessions and training for employees, and the implementation of response mechanisms and reporting procedures to ensure that appropriate parties are informed about environmental risks and hazards and of specific problems, if and when they occur.
 Management believes that Toromont is currently in compliance with applicable environmental laws and regulations in all material respects.
 Toromont's current costs of complying with such laws and regulations are not material.
+Toromont is in the process of extending its environmental management systems to newly acquired operations in Quebec and the Maritimes.
 Although costs of compliance are expected to increase over time, the Corporation does not anticipate that any significant expenditures will be necessary to ensure future compliance with applicable environmental laws and regulations.
-In addition, Toromont considers costs under Canada's and Provincial carbon tax regimes to be substantial but not material.
+In addition, Toromont does not consider costs under Canada's and Provincial carbon tax regimes to be material.

 Some components of CIMCO's activities involve the use of ammonia and alternative refrigerants, which must be stored and handled in accordance with applicable environmental regulations.
 Our operations are subject to federal, provincial and state regulations, which govern air emissions and impose specific requirements on the use and handling of chlorofluorocarbons, or CFCs, and certain other refrigerants.
 Regulations now prohibit the release of CFCs and HCFCs used as refrigerants into the environment, and require persons who repair and service equipment that use these refrigerants to be certified by the appropriate regulatory authority.
-The Corporation is a leader in the use of ammonia based refrigeration systems (and is increasing its use of $CO_2$ based systems) and as such, current environmental regulations do not have a material adverse impact on compression operations.
+The Corporation is a leader in the use of ammonia based refrigeration systems (and is increasing its use of CO2 based systems) and as such, current environmental regulations do not have a material adverse impact on compression operations.
 To the extent more stringent regulations are enacted, Toromont intends to continue to address them in a proactive manner.